JANUARY

 Global Day of Parents (A/RES/66/292)

 Since 2012, the United Nations has celebrated the Global Day of Parents on June 1st of every year.
-The day is meant to honor mothers and fathers for the sacrifices that they make to raise their children and to further programs and campaigns that assist parents around the world.
+The day honors parents for the sacrifices they make to raise their children.
+The day also promotes programs and campaigns that assist parents around the world.

 International Day of Innocent Children Victims of Aggression (A/RES/ES-7/8)